LUGGAGE RELEVANT INFORMATION

 - Soft vs Hard-shell.
-Just like any other adult suitcase, children’s cases may be made of different materiales.
-Soft grips are a great option for kids, since they’re ligher and easier to handle.
-Their con is probably their useful life.
+Just like any other adult suitcase, children’s cases may be made of different materials.
+Soft grips are a great option for kids, since they’re lighter and easier to handle.
+Their con is probably their short useful life.
 But since kids grow up quickly, this shouldn’t become an issue.

 - Spinner vs backpack.
 Spinner suitcases may be difficult to maneuver for children, especially when they are under 5 years-old.
 Choosing a spinner may mean your kid dropping the suitcase during the whole trip.
-On the other hand, they’re more useful as they grow up, since they can carry more weith in them.
+On the other hand, they’re more useful as they grow up, since they can carry more weight in them.
 Fortunately, there are some suticases for kids that actually convert from a spinner into a backpack.
-If you want the best of both world, this is your perfect solution.
+If you want the best of both worlds, this is your perfect solution.

 - Design.
 If you’re buying a suitcase for your kid, it’s important that they are involved in the process.
 And this is where design takes part.
 Kids baggage has plenty of different designs – colorful, with animal shapes, or with the images of their favorite cartoons.
 Let your kid be involved in the buying process and they will love to carry their own case.

 Didn’t you do the maths right and now you have got a lot of extra things to pack?
 Add the baggage you need in your reservation and don’t leave anything at home.

-Althout the most frequent option is to travel with just one hand baggage, you can of course check in a bigger suitcase to carry-on that extra stuff.
+Although the most frequent option is to travel with just one hand baggage, you can of course check in a bigger suitcase to carry that extra stuff.

 The price of checked bags varies depending on the country of origin, destination and season.
 If you have any doubts or if you just want to make sure you’re carry-on luggage is good to go, we recommend you to check the airlines’ restrictions on extra luggage.
-This way you’ll be safe and sound, and you’ll be able to carry everything you need.
+This will give you some piece of mind to carry everything you need.

 LASTEST LUGGAGE REVIEWS